 This series of participatory workshops focuses on the academic job market and addresses topics such as writing teaching, research, and diversity statements; creating ePortfolios; managing your online presence; and preparing for interviews.
 The series will conclude with an application materials review where attendees can get feedback on materials drafted throughout the series.

-All workshops are FREE to attend and are facilitated through Zoom.
-The Zoom meeting link is provided after registration.
+All workshops are FREE to attend and are facilitated through Zoom (links shared through registration).

 Materials from the series will be made available through the Preparing Faculty Job Applications Resources Shared Folder.
 Use your UArizona email and password to access the folder.